-Chris Buyse has served as a member of the board of directors of the Company since 2008.
-He brings more than 25 years of international financial expertise and experience in introducing best financial management practices.
+Chris Buyse serves as a member of the board of directors of the Company since 2008.
+He brings over 25 years of international financial expertise and experience.
 He is currently Managing Director of Life Sciences Research Partners VZW, a non-profit organization supporting and investing in innovative companies active in life sciences.
-He is also setting up Fund+NV/SA, a fund that will be investing in Belgian biotech companies.
-Between August 2006 and June 2014, Mr. Buyse served as the Chief Financial Officer and board member of ThromboGenics NV, a leading biotech company that is listed on NYSE Euronext Brussels.
-Before joining ThromboGenics, he was the Chief Financial Officer of the Belgian biotech company CropDesign, where he coordinated the acquisition by BASF in July 2006.
-Prior to joining CropDesign he was financial manager of WorldCom/MCI Belux, a European subsidiary of one of the world’s largest telecommunication companies and he was also the Chief Financial Officer and interim Chief Executive Officer of Keyware Technologies.
+He is also setting up Fund+NV/SA, a fund that will invest in Belgian biotech companies.
+Between August 2006 and June 2014, Mr. Buyse served as the Chief Financial Officer (CFO) and board member of ThromboGenics NV, a leading biotech company that is listed on NYSE Euronext Brussels.
+Before joining ThromboGenics, he was the CFO of the Belgian biotech company CropDesign, where he coordinated the acquisition by BASF in July 2006.
+Prior to joining CropDesign he was financial manager of WorldCom/MCI Belux, a European subsidiary of one of the world’s largest telecommunication companies and he was also the CFO and interim CEO of Keyware Technologies.
 Mr. Buyse holds a master degree in applied economic sciences from the University of Antwerp and an MBA from Vlerick School of Management in Gent.
-He currently serves, in his own name or as permanent representative of a management company, as member of the board of directors of the following publicly and privately held companies: Bone Therapeutics SA, Orgenesis Inc. Iteos SA, Bioxodes SA, Bio Incubator NV, Immo David NV, Pinnacle Investments SA, CreaBuild NV, Sofia BVBA, Pienter-Jan BVBA, Life Sciences Research Partners VZW (a shareholder of the Company) and Keyware Technologies NV.
+He currently serves, as member of the board of directors of the following publicly and privately held companies: Bone Therapeutics SA, Orgenesis Inc. Iteos SA, Bioxodes SA, Bio Incubator NV, Immo David NV, Pinnacle Investments SA, CreaBuild NV, Sofia BVBA, Pienter-Jan BVBA, Life Sciences Research Partners VZW (a shareholder of the Company) and Keyware Technologies NV.

 Rudy Dekeyser Independent director